 When you need some time away, don’t be afraid to delegate some projects to other professionals in your field.
 Letting someone take the excess work off your hands is a great way to offload some stress – just remember to make sure that your colleague’s work reflects well on you, so that you don’t have to come back from vacation and smooth any ruffled feathers.

 Looping your clients in on your vacation plans will build trust, so send them an email as soon as you’re planning to take time off, even if you haven’t chosen the exact dates yet.
 Follow up when you know exactly when you’ll be away, and don’t forget to set up your out-of-office message so that nobody thinks you’re ignoring them.

 A lack of paid time off is one of freelancing’s biggest downsides, but you can lessen the financial hit by making a budget and sticking to it.
 A budget will help you absorb the loss of income that results from not working during your time off.
 If your income fluctuates a lot, it’s a good idea to establish a fixed percentage of your income for a vacation fund.

 The Argos way

-At Argos Multilingual, we care about the people we collaborate with, and we understand that even the best freelancers risk professional burnout from time to time.
-We’ve always encouraged our employees and partners to look after their health and well-being, because we know that looking out for our people results in higher levels of dedication and motivation.
-Visit us online to see what it’s like to work with us.
+At Argos Multilingual, we care about the people we collaborate with, and we understand that even the best freelancers need to take some time off.
+We’ve always encouraged our employees and partners to take the time off they need to look after their health and well-being, and we feel strongly that looking out for our people results in higher levels of dedication and motivation.
+Visit us online to find out more about what it’s like to work with us.